 The General Data Protection Regulation (GDPR) came into force on 25th May 2018.
 As a Regulation, all EU Member States must adopt the legislation.
 In the UK, we embraced the Regulation in the Data Protection Act 2018 which covers all elements of the GDPR and more.

 All organisations that process personal data about EU residents must be compliant with the new Regulation.
 The new Regulation allows people – data subjects - to have more of a say over the data held on them.
 It also introduces tougher fines for privacy breach and non-compliance

 As with any new regulation there will be cries from business owners that “it’s too onerous” and “it’ll cost thousands to implement” and “it’ll take too much time”.

-Mandating GDPR compliance is in essence like making the international quality standard, ISO9001, or the international information security standard, ISO27001, mandatory.
+Mandating GDPR compliance is in essence like making the international quality management standard, ISO9001, or the international information security standard, ISO27001, mandatory.
 Companies who already have strategy, a company system and ongoing auditing to demonstrate compliance (with whatever standards they choose to meet) will find that GDPR can dovetail simply into their existing activities with minimal change.

 For well-systematised firms, GDPR will add little administrative overhead.